-Public utility means any person, owning or operating any pole, line, pipe or conduit located in any public street or over or along any public easement or right-of-way for the transmission of electricity, gas, telephone service or telegraph service.
+Public utility means any person, owning or operating any pole, line pipe or conduit located in any public street or over or along any public easement or right-of-way for the transmission of electricity, gas, telephone service, telegraph service, or television service.

-Street means all the land lying between property lines on either side of all streets, highways, and boulevards in the city.
+Street means all of the land lying between property lines on either side of all streets, highways and boulevards in the city.